Gantt Charts: What They Are and How to Make Them

-Gantt charts are a key tool used in project management.
-They are bar charts that convey a project’s timeline, tasks, and team members.
-In this article, you’ll learn more about Gantt charts, when and why to use them, and how to create one in seven steps.

-A Gantt chart organises and visualises the tasks and statuses related to a project.
+A Gantt chart organizes and visualizes a project’s tasks and statuses.
 It's one of the most used project management tools.
-In a Gantt chart, each horizontal bar represents a task, with the length corresponding to the time required to complete it.
+In a Gantt chart, horizontal bars represent tasks in a project, the length of each bar corresponding to the time required to complete it.
 The bars are arranged on a progressive timeline, with each bar following the end of the previous bar.
-They are an example of the critical path method of project management.
+This represents the critical path within a project management process.
 Project management tools are available to help create Gantt charts efficiently, adjust information in real time, map out project milestones, insert deliverables, and assign team members to tasks.

-Project and product managers use Gantt charts to monitor their projects, but many professionals benefit from using Gantt charts.
-Here are some examples of jobs and businesses that may use Gantt charts:
+Project and product managers use Gantt charts to monitor the progress of projects; however, many professionals benefit from using Gantt charts.
+Following are some examples of professionals and businesses using Gantt charts:

-Event planners might use Gantt charts to keep track of all necessary to-dos before an event.
+Event planners use Gantt charts to keep track of their event organization progress prior to an event.

-Technology companies often use Gantt charts throughout their organisations to track the progress of product launches.
+Technology companies often use Gantt charts to track the progress of product development and launches.

-Marketing teams can use Gantt charts to ensure they meet a campaign's deliverables.
+Marketing teams can use Gantt charts to ensure a campaign is executed on time.

-Henry L. Gantt, an American mechanical engineer, developed the Gantt chart with his colleague Frederick Taylor to illustrate the production and manufacturing schedule at the Frankford Arsenal in 1917 [1].
+Henry L. Gantt, an American mechanical engineer, developed the Gantt chart with his colleague, Frederick Taylor, to illustrate the production and manufacturing schedule at the Frankford Arsenal in 1917 [1].
 At the time, engineers would hand draw the charts and manually revise them.
-Modern computers have made it possible to digitally update a Gantt diagram using Excel and other project management software programs.
+Modern computers have made it possible to digitally update a Gantt diagram using Excel and other project management software.

-Project managers use Gantt charts to brainstorm tasks, pinpoint realistic timelines, or meet deadlines on commitments and events.
-Gantt charts visualise how much time or resources are needed to complete the project and communicate to stakeholders the timeline and how changes to a project scope would affect the timeline.
-It also visualises and identifies dependencies or tasks that can only start after completing a previous task.
+Project managers use Gantt charts to brainstorm tasks, pinpoint realistic timelines, or meet deadlines on deliverables and events.
+Gantt charts visualize how much time or resources are needed to complete a project; they also indicate timelines to stakeholders and how changes to a project scope might affect that timeline.
+It also visualizes and identifies interdependencies or tasks that can only start after completing a previous task.
 Project managers also need Gantt charts to determine a project’s quickest path to completion.

 Gantt charts are valuable because they help project managers brainstorm tasks, timelines, and dependencies.
-Project managers can also find risks that could impact a project by outlining dependencies.
-Gantt charts make it easier to maintain momentum and morale by breaking down projects into manageable tasks or sections to help keep a project on track and identify and manage any risks.
+Project managers can also determine potential risks that could impact a project by outlining dependencies.
+Gantt charts help maintain momentum and morale by breaking projects down into manageable tasks or sections to help keep a project on track and identify and manage risks.

-The following step-by-step guide outlines what you need to create a Gantt chart and manage your project successfully.
+The following step-by-step guide outlines creating a Gantt chart to manage your project successfully.

-Before creating a Gantt chart, you will need important pieces of information.
-Since they track a project’s schedule and progress, gathering key dates and resources and outlining key tasks will help set you up for success.
-You can make a Gantt chart when you have a clear project scope and have finalised and approved the project charter with stakeholders.
+Before creating a Gantt chart, to help set you up for success, you need to gather important pieces of information, such as key dates and resources and the primary tasks.
+You can make a Gantt chart when you have a clear project scope and have finalized and approved the project charter—or description of your entire project—with stakeholders.

-With your team, you can use the project charter to identify a comprehensive list of tasks and the order in which they should be completed.
+Use the project charter with your team to identify a comprehensive list of tasks and the order in which to complete them.
 Elements from the project charter to consider include:

 Goals